Tuxedo cats at a glance

-Tuxedo is not a breed; it is a coat pattern which consists of black and white.
+Tuxedo is not a breed; it is a coat pattern that consists of black and white.
 If your cat came from a shelter, pet shop, or a random litter, the chances are you have a domestic shorthair or longhair.
 The lack of pedigree or papers doesn’t make these cats any less special.

 Although most tuxedo cats are what we term domestic shorthairs or longhairs, some registered breeds of cat do come in the tuxedo pattern, which you will find listed at the end of the article.

-Are tuxedo cats rare
+Are tuxedo cats rare?

-The tuxedo pattern is common, that doesn’t make tuxedo cats any less special.
+The tuxedo pattern is common, which

 Can tuxedo cats come in grey and white?